mm28ajos/docker-dynamic-dns-netcup-api/README.md

 ; Define the interval to wait before checking for a new IP again SLEEP_INTERVAL_SEC = 5

+; If true, restarts all docker containers defined by setting "CONTAINERS" if IP has changed.
+Note, requires docker socket to be exposed to host.
+RESTART_CONTAINERS = false

+; Required if RESTART_CONTAINERS = true.
+Name all docker containers to restart if ip address changed.
+; CONTAINERS = containerA,containerB
 ```

 Mount the mail configuration, if required, to **/root/.msmtprc**, refer to example below.